seandstewart/bardly/bardly/plays/romances/two-noble-kinsmen/uncut.md

 Let's leave his court, that we may nothing share
 Of his loud infamy; for our milk
 Will relish of the pasture, and we must
-Be vile, or disobedient--not his kinsmen
+Be vile, or disobedient - not his kinsmen
 In blood unless in quality. /

 **Palamon**